 Cuts strong and straight.
 Includes a bright LED light.
-Firm blade that is simple to change.
+Has a firm blade that is simple to change.
 Sturdy and solid build.
 Easy to transfer to different rooms.
 Great for cutting curves and tight areas.
 Maneuvers smoothly.

 Some reported that the trigger speed is not reliable and the trigger lock is unreliable.

-The best value for your money.
-Incredibly easy to operate — even for beginners and those unfamiliar with power tools.
+Incredibly easy to operate, even for beginners and those unfamiliar with power tools.
 Boasts wire guard and the ability to make bevel cuts.

 Lacks extra features.
 May not have enough power for the toughest of jobs.

 Strong motor and powerful cut.
 Fast and easy to change the blade.
 Cordless, and comes with rolling blade support and a dust blower.
 Purchase includes a sturdy case great for storage and transportation.

 Robust metal construction and 4-position orbital action for faster, cleaner cutting.
 Variable speed controls and easy operation allow you to cater usage to your needs and preferences.